Karlotta Freier

 ANIMATION FEST

-1●●+ Fresh Short Films Debuted in 7 Curated Screenings – Submit Now!
+85+ Short Films Debuted in 6 Curated Programmes

-The official 2026 animation selection presents 100+ short films in seven screening programmes that feature the latest and freshest generation of characters in motion, be it narrative shorts, music visuals, experimental animation, and anything in between – with many of the creators present to discuss their work in Q&A sessions.
+The official 2026 animation selection presents hand-picked short films on three screens in six programmes, featuring the latest and freshest generation of characters in motion, from narrative shorts and music visuals to experimental animation and anything in between – with many of the creators present to discuss their work in Q&A sessions.

 INDUSTRY FORUM